-If you’re staying in college, you will already have your accommodation booked for you.
+If you’re staying in college, you are all set for accommodation.
 Please note that check out time from St Catz is 10:00 ON SUNDAY MORNING and you have to return the room key to reception by that time; there is a luggage room to the left of the Porter’s desk where you can deposit your luggage on Sunday morning.

-As a registered symposiast, you have already purchased meals.
-Appropriate beverages are included in the dining room, with wine, beer or other similar provided at lunch and dinner.
+Your symposium ticket also includes the meals.
+Appropriate beverages are served in the dining room, with wine, beer or other similar provided at lunch and dinner.
 Meals are designed to educate and highlight the Symposium topic, as well as being enjoyable, sustaining, and fostering conviviality.
-Jake Tilson’s gorgeous menus – don’t throw yours away; they are a collector’s item – will tell you all about the guest-chefs and sponsors whose generous supplies of wine and special ingredients allows St. Catz’ talented and tolerant Head Chef Tim Kelsey and his team to keep within the college’s necessarily modest budget.
+Jake Tilson’s gorgeous menus – don’t throw yours away; they are a collector’s item – will tell you all about the guest-chefs and sponsors.
+Their generous supplies allow St. Catz’ talented and tolerant Head Chef Tim Kelsey and his team to keep within the college’s necessarily modest budget.

-The informality of communal dining tables allows symposiasts to sit wherever they choose, providing an opportunity to make new friends and revisit old friendships.
+The informality of communal dining tables allows symposiasts to sit wherever they choose, to make new friends and revisit old friendships.
 Other opportunities to exchange news and views present themselves during the morning and afternoon coffee breaks, pre-dinner drinks and post-dinner rest and relaxation in the bar-area.
 The college asks us to leave the dining room promptly and leave bottles and glasses behind.
-At other times, refreshments can be purchased from the bar in the JCR.
+Refreshments can then be purchased from the bar in the JCR.

 There’s no dress-code: just wear what makes you feel comfortable.
 There’s a chance – by no means a requirement – to dress up a little for our Friday and Saturday dinners.
 Weather, as all UK residents know, is unpredictable and St Catz is not air-conditioned should a heat wave strike.
 There’s a hundred-yard walk between the Lecture Hall building and the rest of the college, including the dining room and JCR where evening entertainments and socialising takes place, so an umbrella comes in handy if it rains.

-The book-room (Room A – opposite the lecture hall) is open throughout most of the day for browsing and buying, apart from mealtimes.
+The book-room (opposite the lecture hall) is open throughout most of the day for browsing and buying, apart from mealtimes.

 Getting Help at the Symposium